- BSOD errors can be quite problematic, and in this guide, we’re going to show you the most common causes of Blue Screen of Death errors.

 Sometimes, BSOD errors can be caused by issues with low-level software running in the Windows kernel.
 This is something that can be solved by updating your Windows with the latest features that Microsoft dishes out from time to time.

-2. Outdated Drivers
+2. Outdated drivers

-This issue links somewhat to the one mentioned above.
+Another common cause for Blue Screen of Death on Windows 10 are your drivers.
 While old drivers don’t have an active role in causing BSOD error per se, their interactions with your OS do.

 Whenever you do update your Windows OS, your old drivers can conflict with the new OS, and can even cause BSOD errors.